Vaccination Programme – information for patients

 Community nurses will contact housebound patients directly about their planned visit.

-We have now started to receive the AstraZeneca vaccine, which can be used by community staff to vaccinate people who are housebound.
 The local nursing team will contact housebound patients directly to let them know when they will be visiting them to give them the vaccine.

 I have been told to pay for a vaccine